What does homeowners insurance cover?

 Key takeaways

-• Standard HO-3 home insurance policies cover damage to your home’s structure, other structures on your property and your personal belongings, as well your liability as a homeowner and the cost for things like food and a hotel if you have to move out after a covered claim.
+- Standard HO-3 home insurance policies cover damage to your home’s structure, other structures on your property and your personal belongings, as well your liability as a homeowner and the cost for things like food and a hotel if you are displaced after a covered loss.

 What does home insurance cover?